Seven Simple Rules for Better Blogging

 No two businesses are the same.
 Even those who sell the exact same products or services will be run by different people who have their own personalities and methods for running a business and dealing with customers.
 Just as all businesses differ, so should all blogs.
 Your blog should be unique to your business.

-So, rather than list the millions of topics to blog about, we've prepared a list of guidelines for a blog that your potential customers will want to read.
-When you're sitting down with a cup of tea or coffee (or a glass of wine) in hand deciding what to blog about, remember to ensure your blog follows these simple rules:
+So, rather than list the millions of topics to blog about, we've prepared a list of guidelines to help you write blog posts that your potential customers will want to read.
+Next time you're sitting down with a cup of tea or coffee (or a glass of wine) in hand deciding what to blog about, remember to ensure your blog follows these simple rules:

 This may seem obvious but your blog should relate to what you offer.
 If you build houses, blog about building houses.
 If you're a chiropractor, blog about back problems.
 If you're a puppy breeder, blog about the breeds you sell.

 If you write a boring blog post, no one will want to read the next one.
 Not everyone will find your blog interesting, but that doesn't matter.
 The only group you should be writing to is your potential customers.
 Write about something they will find interesting.